remedies for white-collar crime

 The punishment for cyber fraud is two years of imprisonment and a fine of 10 lakhs.

-Security fraud
+Security Fraud

-It is part of the White-collar crime and also known as stock fraud or investment fraud.
+It is part of the White-collar crime and is also known as stock fraud or investment fraud.
 This fraud can be done in many ways.
 Under this fraud, the person will give you false information about the service which he is providing to the victim.
-Security fraud can be done in the name of stockbroker, brokerage firm or organization, etc. This crime mainly includes fraud information, withholding the key information, bad advice, etc.
+Security fraud can be done in the name of a stockbroker, brokerage firm organization, etc. This crime mainly includes fraud information, withholding key information, bad advice, etc.

 Tax evasion